It is an offence to operate an HMO without the required licence and can result in an unlimited fine.

-As well as the national Mandatory licensing scheme for HMOs which has been set by the Government, Bedford Borough Council also operate an Additional HMO Licensing scheme for smaller HMOs (with 3 or 4 unrelated tenants sharing one or more amenities) and converted buildings (257 HMOs).
+As well as the Government's national Mandatory licensing scheme for HMOs, Bedford Borough Council also operates an Additional HMO Licensing scheme for smaller HMOs (with 3 or 4 unrelated tenants sharing one or more amenities) and converted buildings (Section 257 HMO).

-It is therefore extremely important that landlords operating an HMO ensure they have the correct licence.
-If you are unsure about whether your property is an HMO or not, please contact us at the contact details at the end of this section.
+Landlords operating an HMO must ensure they have the correct licence.
+If you are unsure about whether your property is an HMO or not, please contact us using the details at the end of this page.

 Mandatory HMO licensing

 A mandatory HMO licence is required where a property:

 - is an HMO with 1 or more storeys; and is

 - occupied by 5 or more people, in more than one household; and

 - all or some of these households share a basic amenity, such as a bathroom or kitchen

 The Council also operate an Additional HMO Licensing scheme which last for a five year period from the 17 May 2018 to 16 May 2023.
 Any licences issued within this period will only last until 16 May 2023 regardless of when they start.

 An additional HMO licence is required where a property: